-- We are a UNICEF Gold Rights Respecting School. - We teach students about the rights of children as detailed in the UNCRC. - We use relationship practices to support conversations and to allow all people to have a voice and to be able to articulate their opinions.
-We use the framework of relationship practices to help construct conversations so that all young people are able to contribute. - We provide regular opportunities to engage young people in relational practices through 'community circle time' with their tutors twice a week. - We prepare our students for life in a diverse society and ensure that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our students. - We teach about difference and diversity and the impact of stereotyping, prejudice and discrimination through PSHEE (Aspiring Futures), Personal Development Days, Personal Development Curriculum and across the curriculum. - We use materials and resources that reflect the diversity of the school, population and local community in terms of race, gender, sexual identity and disability, avoiding stereotyping. - We promote a whole school ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour. - We provide opportunities for students to appreciate their own culture and celebrate the diversity of other cultures. - We include the contribution of different cultures to world history and that promote positive images of people. - We provide opportunities for students to listen to a range of opinions and empathize with different experiences. - We promote positive messages about equality and diversity through displays, assemblies, Personal Development Days, the Personal Development course, Aspiring Futures programme (PSHEE) and whole school events e.g. Equalities week, Anti-Bullying week, The Gambia Project, Fairtrade fortnight etc. - We include Equalities matters in our School Magazine Latitude and through the school website and social media platforms.
+- We are a UNICEF Gold Rights Respecting School. - We teach students about the rights of children as detailed in the UNCRC. - We use restorative practice to support conversations and to allow all people to have a voice and to be able to articulate their opinions. - We provide regular opportunities to engage young people in restorative practice through 'community circle time' with their tutors twice a week. - We prepare our students for life in a diverse society and ensure that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our students. - We teach about difference and diversity and the impact of stereotyping, prejudice and discrimination through PSHEE (Aspiring Futures), Personal Development Days, Personal Development Curriculum and across the curriculum. - We use materials and resources that reflect the diversity of the school, population and local community in terms of race, gender, sexual identity and disability, avoiding stereotyping. - We promote a whole school ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour. - We provide opportunities for students to appreciate their own culture and celebrate the diversity of other cultures. - We include the contribution of different cultures to world history and that promote positive images of people. - We provide opportunities for students to listen to a range of opinions and empathize with different experiences. - We promote positive messages about equality and diversity through displays, assemblies, Personal Development Days, the Personal Development course, Aspiring Futures programme (PSHEE) and whole school events e.g. Equalities week, Anti-Bullying week, The Gambia Project, Fairtrade fortnight etc. - We include Equalities matters in our School Magazine Latitude and through the school website and social media platforms.